Find help for a loved one is a call away.

 Looking for drug and alcohol treatment in Mesa, Arizona?
 Don’t feel alone – millions of Americans struggle with some form of addiction.
 Arizona is, of course, not excluded from this.

 According to a 2010 ASU Southwestern Disciplinary Research Center (SDRC) study, 31 percent of adults have used illegal drugs in Arizona.
 The lifetime prevalence of illegal drug use was highest among males.
-6.5 percent of the 8,215 adults who reported using illegal drugs, used them in the past year.
+6.5 percent of the 8,215 adults who reported using illegal drugs used them in the past year.
 3.2 percent (half) of them are current illegal substance abusers.

 The most common illicit drug used by adults was marijuana; 2.9 percent of the adults interviewed were currently using marijuana.
 Marijuana use was reported highest among adults 40-49 and 50-59.
-The rates of the younger groups, 18-28 were significantly lower than the reference group of 40-49 year olds.
+The rates of the younger groups, 18-28, were significantly lower than the reference group of 40-49-year-olds.

 Addiction Can Affect Anyone

 Nobody is immune to substance abuse addiction.
-It afflicts people of all age groups 12 and up, in all ethnic demographics.
-The warning signs of addiction can make it even more difficult on addicts, because they aren’t always readily apparent.
-If you think you may be addicted to drugs or alcohol, ask yourself these questions: When you stop using do you feel sick?
+It afflicts people of all age groups and in all ethnic demographics.
+What makes it more difficult for people to notice their addiction is that some warning signs can be incredibly subtle.
+If you think you may be addicted to drugs or alcohol, ask yourself these questions: When you stop using, do you feel sick?
 Do you find yourself needing more and more of the substance?